Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it manages the TracePass product catalogue, defines what a product is (catalogue layer), and lists all actions (list, get, create, update), distinctly separating from sibling tools dealing with passports, EPCIS, etc.
+The description clearly states the tool manages the TracePass product catalogue, defines what a product is, and lists four actions (list, get, create, update) with their specific purposes.
+It distinguishes from sibling tools like tracepass_passports by focusing on the catalogue layer.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.